Souq al-Arabi, Sudan - Things to Do in Souq al-Arabi

 Insider Tips

-Carry small denominations of Sudanese pounds as many vendors cannot break large bills, and having exact change speeds up transactions
+Bring small bills and coins - many vendors struggle to make change for large notes, and having exact change speeds up transactions significantly

 Explore Activities in Souq al-Arabi